Explore The NRA Universe Of Websites

 • A habitual drunkard or drug addict or anyone who has been adjudicated mentally incompetent.

-• Any person who is a member of a “subversive organization” -- a group, committee, club, league, society, association, or combination of individuals the purpose of which, or one of the purposes of which, is the establishment, control, conduct, seizure, or overthrow of the government of the United States or any state or political subdivision thereof, by the use of force, violence, espionage, sabotage, or threats or attempts of any of the foregoing.
+• Any member of a “subversive organization” -- a group, committee, club, league, society, association, or combination of individuals the purpose of which, or one of the purposes of which, is the establishment, control, conduct, seizure, or overthrow of the government of the United States or any state or political subdivision thereof, by the use of force, violence, espionage, sabotage, or threats or attempts of any of the foregoing.
 S.C.
 Code § 16-23-10(5).

 • A person under the age of 18, but this doesn’t apply to (1) the temporary loan of handguns for instruction under the immediate supervision of a parent or adult instructor, or (2) the issue of handguns to members of the US armed forces, active or reserve, National Guard, State Militia, or ROTC, when on duty or training.